JimOfLeisure/html5up-phantom-plus/README.md

 - What to do with noscript.scss ?
 - Fix TextArea trim on blur and focus
-- Figure out how to make TextArea shrink if text height shrinks

 # Other ports of HTML5UP Phantom